Clonalis, Castlerea, County Roscommon F45 H265 – section 482

 In the library mahogany bookcases are over 5000 books, including the diaries of Charles O’Conor of Belnagare (1710-90), the great historian and antiquary.”

-It was Parliament who invited William III to be King of England and to replace James II.
-Battles took place in Ireland as James II went to Ireland to raise troops.
-The Irish were loyal to the monarchy and not as many had converted to Protestantism, as in England or Scotland.
-William however brought troops from nearly a dozen countries.
-I hate to hear the bad names James has been called, and he was in fact an excellent military man as proven by his earlier leadership of the British navy.
-But ultimately William III was crowned king alongside his wife Mary, and Major Owen O’Conor lost his land!
+Parliament invited William III to be King of England and to replace James II when James had a son, since the son was the heir to the throne and could be Catholic.
+To fight this, James II came to Ireland to raise troops.
+William however brought troops from nearly a dozen countries, and James II left Ireland after lack of success at the Battle of the Boyne.
+I hate to hear the bad names James has been called, as he was in fact an excellent military man, as proven by his earlier leadership of the British navy.
+But ultimately William III was crowned king alongside his wife Mary, and the O’Conors were no longer in favour!

 The website tells us that the fortunes of the family were devastated and they were reduced to peasantry.
-It was Denis O’Conor (1674-1750) who recovered 600 acres of their former land, while living in a mud cottage in Kilmactranny in County Sligo.
-In 1820 the “Ballanagare” [there seems to be a variety of spellings of this townland] O’Conors, another branch of the family, succeeded to the O’Conor estates at Clonalis as the Clonalis branch became extinct in the male line.
+Major Owen did not have children, and it was the son of Major Owen’s brother Charles, Denis O’Conor (1674-1750), who recovered 600 acres of their former land, while living in a mud cottage in Kilmactranny in County Sligo.

 The website has terrific accounts of the family history.
 You can read more about the Penal Laws and about Denis O’Conor, who regained the O’Conor property, which is now farmed by the O’Conor Nash family.

 The house contains two museum-style rooms, displaying historical items from the family.
 One room displays letters and documents.
 The first president of Ireland, Douglas Hyde, was a neighbour, so there are letters from him.
 Charles Owen O’Conor (1838-1906), who joined the Irish Liberal Party and became MP for Roscommon, was President of the Society for the Preserving the Irish Language, a precursor to the Gaelic League.
 When he died, Douglas Hyde wrote of him: “It was owing to his foresighted statesmanship that the Irish language was originally placed by Parliament upon the curriculum of the Board of Intermediate Education and from that day until his death he never ceased… to champion its cause.
 Few men in Ireland know how much they owe to the watchful care of the O’Connor Don in this matter.”
-It was this Charles Owen who built the house in the 1870s.
-He also wrote the book, The O’Conors of Connacht.
+Charles Owen wrote the book, The O’Conors of Connacht.

 After Catholic Emancipation the O’Conor family played a pivotal role in Ireland’s history as Members of Parliament for County Roscommon, as one can see from the letters.